mullvad/mullvadvpn-app/docs/security.md

 sub-sections will describe each state and what security properties hold and what network activity will be blocked and allowed during them.

-Except what's described as allowed in this document, all network packets should be blocked.
+Except what is described as allowed in this document, all network packets should be blocked.

 The following network traffic is always allowed to flow.
-It's never blocked, regardless of state:
+It is never blocked, regardless of state:

 1. All traffic on loopback adapters